dlang/DIPs/DIPs/DIPxxxx_attributes.md

  // quux is implicily @nogc because foo is @nogc void quux();

- // Error: declarations may not have their be be explicity inferred
+ // Error: declarations may not have their attributes be explicity inferred
  @core.attribute.GarbageCollectedness.inferred blarg();
  ```